Skids (character): S.H.I.E.L.D.

 Skids becomes an agent of S.H.I.E.L.D. and is assigned to pose as an operative of Masque's splinter group of Morlocks, who attempt to carry out the designs of the late Morlock precognitive Qwerty.
-Simultaneously, she is assigned to infiltrate Masque's Morlock rivals, a more pacifistic sect that were nonetheless equally devoted to Qwerty and her book of prophecies.
-This sect made the underground sanctuary Lindisfarne their home base, which housed their sacred text of Qwerty's scripture.
-In both roles, Skids apparently feigned equal devotion to Qwerty's prophecies.
+Simultaneously, she is assigned to infiltrate Masque's Morlock rivals, a more pacifistic sect that is equally devoted to Qwerty and her book of prophecies.
+In both roles, Skids feigns equal devotion to Qwerty's prophecies.

-Appearing as a reluctant and listless (and possibly alcoholic) recruit of Masque's faction, she purposefully took part in Masque's plan to disfigure humans by bombing a subway train with a gene-altering chemical weapon.
-Her deep cover prevented her from interfering when Masque went on to deform them with his powers.
-She also did nothing to stop Masque and his cohort Bliss when they decided to abduct and torture Leech, her former friend from when they were X-Factor trainees.
-The X-Men Storm, Warpath, Hepzibah and ex-Morlock Caliban go after Masque in the tunnels, and find Skids unconscious after she was caught in the crossfire of an attempted raid on Masque's crew by other S.H.I.E.L.D. agents.
-They wonder why she is there, and while Caliban defends her character, Storm questions her loyalty due to her complicated history with the X-Men.
+Skids partakes Masque's plan to disfigure humans by bombing a subway train with a gene-altering chemical weapon.
+Her deep cover prevents her from interfering when Masque goes on to deform them with his powers.
+She also does nothing to stop Masque and his cohort Bliss when they abduct and torture Leech, her former friend from X-Factor.
+The X-Men Storm, Warpath, Hepzibah and ex-Morlock Caliban go after Masque in the tunnels, and find Skids unconscious after she is caught in the crossfire of an attempted raid on Masque's crew by other S.H.I.E.L.D. agents.
+While Caliban defends Skids, Storm questions her loyalty due to her complicated history with the X-Men.
 When a S.H.I.E.L.D.
-Sentinel attacks the X-Men, thinking them to be Masque loyalists, Skids recovers and takes charge of the investigation.
-She then fills the X-Men in on her assignment and Qwerty's prophecies, and leads them to Lindisfarne and introduces them to Qwerty's friend and priestess Delphi.
+Sentinel attacks the X-Men, thinking them to be loyal to Masque, Skids recovers and takes charge of the investigation.
+She then fills the X-Men in on her assignment and Qwerty's prophecies.
+After the X-Men defeat Masque, Skids leaves with Qwerty's book.

-Later, Skids and the X-Men are captured by Masque's crew.
-Masque wants to initiate a war between humans and remaining mutants via a devastating terrorist attack, and leave his captives' corpses at the scene to further de-legitimize Xavier's vision.
-The captives escape, and while the X-Men defeat Masque, Skids leaves the scene with Qwerty's book.

-Skids found Magneto at a local cemetery and gave him the book, informing him that she would get into a lot of trouble if her actions were discovered.
-She stated that the book said Magneto was still a mutant.